 You finally bought your dream car.
 It’s new, shiny and perfect.
 You definitely want to keep it looking that way as long as you can.
 Which of course means you will have to be selective when you’re driving your dream car.
 It might not necessarily be suited for certain seasons or weather.
 This also means you will have to store the car properly when not in use, but you’re not entirely sure how to store a car indoors.
 Thankfully, we’ve included some helpful tips & tricks, so keep reading to learn more about storing your car indoors.

-1. Deep Clean Exterior
+Deep Clean the Exterior of Your Car

 Make sure to thoroughly wash the vehicle’s exterior and underside, taking care to remove any accumulated dirt from the wheel wells and fenders.
 Left alone, this buildup could potentially lead to rust or corrosion.
 Once cleaned, don’t forget to wax your car as well for an added layer of protection.
 The WeatherTech TechCare Exterior Wash & Wax Kit

-Clean your car’s dash and other hard surfaces to prevent dust build up or staining from dirt or residue.
+Clean your car’s dash and other hard surfaces to prevent dust buildup or staining from dirt or residue.
 The TechCare Interior Detailing Kit

 Remove any valuables from the interior and double check that the insurance, registration and other paperwork are secured in the glove compartment.

-If you’re planning on storing the car for more than one month, remove the battery from the vehicle (only if you feel safe doing so) and connect the battery to a "smart" battery charger or battery maintainer.
+If you’re planning on storing the car indoors for more than one month, remove the battery from the vehicle (only if you feel safe doing so) and connect the battery to a "smart" battery charger or battery maintainer.
 These will keep the battery in peak condition without overcharging it.
 The WeatherTech Battery Charger

 is perfect for this situation.
-It will maintain and preserve your vehicle’s battery without ever overcharging it or damaging it.
+It will maintain and preserve your vehicle’s battery without overcharging or damaging it.
 Keeping your battery charged will help get you back into the driver’s seat faster once you’re ready to take the car out of storage!

-You might not think about it, but after sitting for an extended period of time the windshield wipers on your car can actually stick to the glass.
-Leaving behind stains, and damaging the wipers themselves.
+You might not think about it, but after sitting for an extended period of time, the windshield wipers on your car can actually stick to the glass, leaving behind stains and damaging the wipers themselves.
 In order to avoid having to replace them, make sure to remove the wipers and store them in a temperate place.
 That way they’ll remain pliable and in good condition!

 Topping off your tires is a good way to avoid flat spots when placing the car into storage.
 Make sure to check your car’s manual for the proper pressures for your tires.
-You may consider over-inflating your tires slightly in order to help combat flat spots if the car will be stored in a colder temperature, or if storing for a longer period of time.
+You may consider over-inflating your tires slightly in order to help combat flat spots if the car will be stored in a colder temperature, or if storing indoors for a longer period of time.

-You’re almost done, just a few more things to take care of before tossing your cover onto your dream car.
+You’re almost done; just a few more things to take care of before tossing your cover onto your dream car.
 So before you put your car away for the season, don’t forget:

 - Lock the doors and make sure all windows are closed.